nithishkgnani/Linux-Tips-and-Tricks/linux-solutions-collection.md

 Then you should be able to successfully install the package through the software center, or through the command line using `snap install PACKAGE_NAME`.
 [Source](https://askubuntu.com/a/1029123)

+#### Linux Mint - terminal shows asterisks while typing password
+Can be solved by disabling password feedback.
+Enter the above line in the terminal to stop showing asterisks while typing passwords in Linux Mint.
+` echo 'Defaults !pwfeedback'|sudo tee /etc/sudoers.d/9_no_pwfeedback `

 ## Tips and Tricks

 #### Tell GRUB to reboot into Windows only for the next reboot